rymdkraftverk/bounded-kd-tree/README.md

 ### Create an empty tree

-A tree is initiated with arbitrary (>0) number of dimensions where each dimension has a specified `min` and `max` boundary.
-TODO, not true.
-It's currently hardcoded to the dimensions `x` and `y`
+The tree is currently limited to two dimensions, `x` and `y`.
+This will be expanded on in a future version.
+The bounds of the dimensions must be supplied when creating a new tree.

 ```js
 const emptyTree = KDT.initEmptyTree({